mkogan1/ceph/README.md

 ---
 ### How to Run the Code
 #### Set Up
+1. Ensure your public SSH key has been added to the Ceph2 VM.
-1. Add the following to your .ssh config file:
+2. Add the following to your .ssh config file:
 <!-- -->

 	Host gateway